 There you fill your tray with meat and grill it all at your table, as many times as you want.
 The meat is sliced thin, so it grills in just a few minutes, and you can dip it in a variety of sauces to enhance the flavor.

-One hour is more than enough for you to feel satisfied at a restaurant. yakiniku.
+One hour is more than enough for you to be satisfied in a yakiniku restaurant.
 All this for a lower price than barbecue rodízios in restaurants in Brazil.

-In some restaurants yakiniku, you must go to a place and get your meat, but some deliver the meat to the table.
-There are also special meats that need to be ordered from the servers, or dishes with additional value.
+In some yakiniku restaurants, you must go to a place to get your meat, but some bring the meat to the table.
+There are also special meats that need to be ordered from the attendants, or dishes with an additional charge.

 types of meat from a yakiniku